uberbruns/Writing/20180120-avoiding-optional-properties-in-swift/20180120-avoiding-optional-properties-in-swift.markdown

 ```

-... or make the initializer of the type you rely on throw an error an relay it to your caller.
+... or make the initializer of the type you rely on throw an error and relay it to your caller.

 ```swift
 class ThingController {